S.B. 24-070: A Win for Colorado Cyberschool Students

 Remote proctoring and monitoring can be done through image capturing, video streaming, screen capturing, and voice proctoring.

 During the COVID-19 pandemic, states including Idaho, Iowa, and California enabled home-based state assessments for students in the 2020-21 school year.
 Oregon and Virginia have policies allowing cyberschool students to take state assessments remotely, matching their primary instructional model.
-Similarly, Arkansas, Kansas, Utah, and West Virginia passed laws in 2023 for online state assessments for cyberschool students.
+Around the same time as Colorado passed SB24-070, Arizona passed SB-1457, similarly ensuring public schools can administer remote tests to online students.
+Arkansas, Kansas, Utah, and West Virginia also passed laws in 2023 for online state assessments for cyberschool students.